KobayashiComputing/DailyDues/dev_diary.md

 - re-sorting buttons in the stack on *significant* state changes (that is, 'finish', 'hit target')
 - how the 'reset' is going to work and where it will be implemented (these are obviously related)

 Also, need to change the state to 'READY' when saving to the database when shutting down...
+(I just took care of this).